 • Utica

-To sit the exam, you must present one form of government-issued, photo ID with a signature at the testing site.
+To sit the exam, you must present one form of current government-issued photo ID with a signature at the testing site.
 You’ll also need to present the submission page from your eAccessNY account (including exam information and candidate number).

 Related Article